Beyond Probability

 We can see from Table 7 and Table 9 above that the only attributes of God whose G.V. are multiples of 19 correspond exactly to the frequencies of occurrences of the Basmalah's four words.
 Let us summarise these mathematical facts:

-The fourth and the last word of the Basmalah, AL RAHEEM (Most Merciful), occurs in the Quran 114 or 19 x 6 times, and the number 114 represents God's attribute JAAMI (Summoner, Gatherer, Editor).
+The fourth and the last word of the Basmalah, AL RAHEEM (Merciful), occurs in the Quran 114 (19 x 6) times, and the number 114 represents God's attribute JAAMI (Summoner, Gatherer).
 The G.V. of the four Arabic letters in the word JAAMI are 3, 1, 40 and 70.
 These numbers add up to 114.
 Thus,

 Conclusion

-Thus, the Quran's intricate numerical code based on the number 19 starts at its very first verse with the opening statement, the Basmalah, indicating to the reader of the Quran at the outset that he is reading the word of God.
+The Quran's intricate numerical structure, based on the number 19, starts at its very first verse, the Basmalah, indicating to the reader of the Quran at the outset that he is reading the word of God.
 However, what is presented to you so far is a small fraction of this indescribably vast, elaborate mathematical system which extends all the way to the end of the Quran.
-Next we will discuss this remarkable system in relation to the opening chapter of the Quran.

 Acknowledgements